Choir Rehearsal Schedule Planner

 Copy and share with your choir.

-Use the copy feature to place the full schedule on your clipboard.
+Use the copy feature to place the summary on your clipboard.
 Then paste it into an email, choir newsletter, group chat, or shared document so that all singers and accompanists can access the same plan.

 Scheduling Math and Core Formulas